Why do I need to take the Writing Proficiency Exam (WPE) or pass ENGL 2113?

 What do I bring to the testing site?

 * Your printed online receipt

 Dates, times, and location are noted at the top of the page.

 Students living over 150 miles away from Wichita Falls may be eligible to take the exam via proctor in their area.
 See below.

 Visit our webpage, Preparing for the Writing Proficiency Exam

 How does a distance student take the WPE?

-Students who live more than 150 miles from Wichita Falls may take the exam via proctor at a testing or assessment center at a college/university in their area.
-The first step in signing up to take the exam via proctor is to fill our the form by clicking here:Distance Verification.You must be approved by the Writing Proficiency Office in order to take the exam via proctor.
+Students who live more than 150 miles from Wichita Falls may take the exam via Proctor U and Desire to Learn (D2L).
+The first step in signing up to take the exam via proctor is to fill our the form by clicking here:Distance Verification.You must be approved by the Writing Proficiency Office in order to take their exam.
 The Writing Proficiency Office will give you further directions afterwards.
 Detailed information for Distance Students is located here.